olaniyan4m/Thenga-Project/PWA_PLATFORM_FEATURES_GUIDE.md

 ## **🚀 Ready for Global App Store Submission!**

-Your Pezela apps are now **100% compliant** with all PWA Builder requirements and ready for global app store submission! 🎉
+Your Thenga apps are now **100% compliant** with all PWA Builder requirements and ready for global app store submission! 🎉